WPRDC/data-guide/docs/privacy.md

 ####Assessing the Harm Caused by a Data Breach

 ####Assessing the Probability of a Data Breach

-The probability of a breach related to open data can be minimized by a thorough a thorough review of information, and implementation of information management practices;
+The probability of a breach related to open data can be minimized by a thorough a thorough review of information being shared as open data, and the implementation of management practices designed to reduce the opportunity for unintentional disclosure.

 ####Privacy Risk Assessment (This needs some work...)